Child Care/Work Supports

 Focus on: Child Care

-For low-income parents trying to earn a living and take care of their children, consistent and affordable child care is essential.
-And that’s why, for so many years, governments at the federal, state, and local levels have committed themselves to providing child care subsidies for low income parents.
-The funding has never been sufficient to provide for all needing help.
-Now, with increasing cutbacks in these difficult economic times, and as family need has grown and government revenues are down, NCLEJ has stepped up its efforts to assure that child care subsidy programs work as they should:
+Consistent and affordable child care is essential.
+And that’s why, for so many years, governments at the federal, state, and local levels have committed themselves to providing child care subsidies.
+The funding has never been sufficient.
+Now, with increasing cutbacks and government revenues are down, NCLEJ has stepped up its efforts to assure that child care subsidy programs work as they should:

 - We have seen how devastating it can be to a child, and a parent, when benefits are wrongly denied or terminated.
 A care slot is lost and filled by another child.
 A job is therefore lost.
 That’s why we look to see if legal challenges can be made and go to court if needed.